Cristidorsa

-Cristidorsa is a genus of lizards in the family Agamidae native to India and Myanmar.
-The name Cristidorsa is Latin for "ridged dorsum", in reference to the ridges on the backs of lizards in this genus.
+Cristidorsa is a genus of lizards in the subfamily Draconinae of the family Agamidae.
+Species of the genus are native to India and Myanmar.
+The name Cristidorsa is Latin for "ridged dorsum", in reference to the ridge on the back of lizards in this genus.
 The common name ridged dragons was suggested by the authors of the 2018 genus description.
-The species were originally placed in the genus Japalura.
+The genus contains two species, both of which were originally placed in the genus Japalura.